Individual physical proficiency test: History

 When National Service was first introduced in Singapore in 1967, the physical fitness test included a 4.8 km run to be completed within 30 minutes, and the completion of a 9.6 km run within 70 minutes while wearing the skeletal battle order (a type of load-bearing equipment).
-In 1979, this test was replaced by the IPPT, which consisted of five stations: push-up, sit-up, chin-up, half-knee bend and a 2.4 km run.
+In 1979, this test was replaced by the IPPT, which included five stations: push-up, sit-up, chin-up, half-knee bend and a 2.4 km run.
 The half-knee bend component was removed in 1981.

-The current format of the IPPT was adapted from the National Physical Fitness Assessment (NAPFA) test protocol developed by the Singapore Sports Council and launched in 1982.
-Its standards were derived from a NAPFA study, in which the results were scientifically compiled and calibrated to fairly address the various physical fitness abilities of different age groups.
+The current IPPT format was adapted from the National Physical Fitness Assessment (NAPFA) test protocol developed by the Singapore Sports Council and launched in 1982.
+Its standards were derived from a NAPFA study, in which the results were scientifically compiled and standardized. to fairly address the various physical fitness abilities of different age groups.
 Prior to 2015, the IPPT consisted of five stations: sit-up, standing broad jump, chin-up, 4 x 10 m shuttle run and 2.4 km run.

-On 1 April 2011, the Enhanced NS IPPT system for NSmen was implemented, incorporating principles of physical training science to enable servicemen to train more effectively and giving them greater flexibility in managing their training schedules.
+On 1 April 2011, the Enhanced NS IPPT system for NSmen was implemented, incorporating principles of physical training science to help servicemen train more effectively and giving them greater flexibility in managing their training schedules.

 In late 2013, the Ministry of Defence announced that it was considering implementing key changes to the IPPT system to put it in line with the fitness tests used in the Australian Defence Force and United States Armed Forces.
 Some of these changes include: removing the standing broad jump station; adding push-up as a test criterion; extending the distance of the current 2.4 km run to 3.2 km.

 On 23 July 2014, Defence Minister Ng Eng Hen mentioned in a post on Facebook that the IPPT will be reduced from five stations to three: The standing broad jump, chin-up, and 4 x 10 m shuttle run stations will be removed – with the sit-up station and 2.4 km run kept intact – and a new station, push-up, will be added.
 The details of the scoring system of the new IPPT were announced by the Ministry of Defence on 24 July.
 Under this new scoring system, a person has to accumulate a minimum total number of points from all three stations to pass or qualify for the Gold, Silver or Pass with Incentive standard.
-The updated IPPT format was rolled out in 2015.
+The revised IPPT format was introduced in 2015.